cs1302uga/cs1302-ce13/README.md

    The "Java Type" column should list the outermost type in the file (e.g., class, interface, enum, etc).
    The "Depends On" column should list any Java types in the starter code that the file is dependent upon.

+2. Breathe in.
+Breathe out.
+No UML for this step today.

 1. Execute the command to generate the API documentation website for the code contained in this exercise and place it in the `doc` subdirectory.